 The Edible Schoolyard Network, launched in 2012, now includes more than 5600 related projects throughout the U.S. and in 75 countries in six continents.
-The Edible Schoolyard Project now has a staff of 17, a 7-member board, and a 46-member celebrity-studded Advisory Board including Mikhail Baryshnikov, Wendell Berry, Jake Gyllenhaal (at left), Bette Midler, Robert Redford, and Meryl Streep.
+The Edible Schoolyard Project now has a staff of 17, a 7-member board, and a 46-member celebrity-studded Advisory Board including Mikhail Baryshnikov, Wendell Berry, Jake Gyllenhaal (at right), Bette Midler, Robert Redford, and Meryl Streep.

 The influence of the project has contributed to Alice Waters receiving several honors:

 • the Wall Street Journal’s Humanitarian Innovator of the Year (2013),

 • Time magazine’s 100 Most Influential People (2014)

 • A National Humanities Award presented by President Obama (2015)

 Here in Berkeley, offshoots of the Edible Schoolyard led to:

 • a central kitchen providing locally sourced, healthy breakfasts and lunches throughout Berkeley’s public schools